Caravaggio. Narcissus. Ca. 1599. Galleria Nazionale d’Arte Antica di Palazzo Barbierini.

 There are several ways to enjoy art in Rome.
 One is the not-so-enjoyable run through major attractions in the sweltering heat of the travertine tiles (“let’s see if we can squeeze the Sistine Chapel after the Pantheon”), the other way is a leisurely exploration of Rome’s incredible art museums but then who has the time and energy to check them all out.
 Another way might be to concentrate on a single theme, and one of the most rewarding artists who can be admired on tourist walks through Rome is Michelangelo Marisi, also known as Caravaggio.
 Much has been said about his tragic life (bouts of malaria, constant violent brawls with one of them ending in a murder, his peregrinations in the Mediterranean trying to escape pursuit) and even after his passing, his art has had its ups and downs.
 There was a period when his paintings were shunned, whereas now his art valuation is reaching the heights of Rubens, Rembrandt and other old masters.

-As a matter of fact there is Galleria Borghese a painting of Judith Beheading Holofernes that was literally found under a mattress in a French attic, and which has just been sold to mysterious buyer for $170 million while not being even a 100 % authenticated (not to mention a mysterious lifting an export license by the French state).
-It certainly looks like a Caravaggio but since he created his famous doubles (similar paintings painted twice) and there are some excellent old copies (e.g. San Francis in Meditation – the authenticated original is in Roman Palazzo Barbierini, and a copy by a follower is in the Roman church of Santa Maria della Concezione) – this artwork will probably remain a mystery even if publicly displayed.
+As a matter of fact, there is a painting Judith Beheading Holofernes that was literally found under a mattresss in a French attic, and which has just been sold to mysterious buyer for $170 million while not being even fully authenticated (not to mention a mysterious lifting an export license by the French state).
+It certainly looks like a Caravaggio but he created his famous doubles (similar paintings painted twice) and there are some excellent old copies (e.g. San Francis in Meditation – the authenticated original is in Roman Palazzo Barbierini, and a copy by a follower is in the Roman church of Santa Maria della Concezione) so this artwork will probably remain a mystery even if publicly displayed.
 Besides, there are enough moving and beautiful Caravaggio paintings throughout Rome’s museums and churches to give insight into his art without seeking controversial ones.

 Caravaggio.
 David with the Head of Goliath.
 1609-10.
 Displayed at Galleria Borghese.